 This trivet steamer rack came with my Instant Pot.
 But I know some newer Instant Pot models do not include it.

-If you don’t have a trivet already and don’t want to buy one, add the broccoli to the Instant Pot insert with a cup of water.
+If you don’t have a trivet already and don’t want to buy one, simply add the broccoli to the Instant Pot insert with a cup of water.
 You will still get fully cooked Instant Pot broccoli with a similar texture to steamed broccoli.

 Useful products for Instant Pot broccoli

-How to use steamed broccoli
+How to serve steamed broccoli

 To use it in a cold broccoli salad, stop the cooking process as soon as the broccoli is tender.